Azure-Samples/data-factory-r-server-apache-spark-pipeline/README.md

 ![Title Image](images/pipelineImage.PNG)

 # Introduction
-In this post, we highlight how to build a scalable machine learning-based data processing pipeline using [Microsoft R Server](https://www.microsoft.com/en-us/cloud-platform/r-server) with [Apache Spark](https://spark.apache.org/) utilizing [Azure Data Factory](https://azure.microsoft.com/en-us/documentation/articles/data-factory-introduction/) (ADF).
+In this tutorial, we highlight how to build a scalable machine learning-based data processing pipeline using [Microsoft R Server](https://www.microsoft.com/en-us/cloud-platform/r-server) with [Apache Spark](https://spark.apache.org/) utilizing [Azure Data Factory](https://azure.microsoft.com/en-us/documentation/articles/data-factory-introduction/) (ADF).
 We provide step-by-step instructions and a customizable [Azure Resource Manager template](https://azure.microsoft.com/en-us/documentation/articles/resource-manager-template-walkthrough/) that provides one-click deployment of the entire solution.

 A data pipeline with Microsoft R Server makes sense when one uses R for processing large datasets at regular intervals.
 For e.g., running a stock market analysis model at the end of each business day or re-training/updating the predictive models every hour based on the new incoming labeled data.
 If there is a need for an ETL (Extraction, Transformation, and Load) step before the data reaches R, such an ETL step can also be added to the same pipeline as a dependency to the R task.
 This removes the need for synchronization as R task will wait on the dependencies to finish.

-As an example dataset for this post, we use open source data, [NYC Taxi Dataset](http://www.andresmh.com/nyctaxitrips), public NYC Taxi Trip and Fare data-set.
+As an example dataset for this tutorial, we use open source data, [NYC Taxi Dataset](http://www.andresmh.com/nyctaxitrips), public NYC Taxi Trip and Fare data-set.
 This dataset contains details on each taxi trip including pick-up/drop-off location, fare, tip paid, etc. Using this data, we want to train a predictive model to predict the tip amount at the beginning of each ride.
 In the case of NY taxi, newer trip and fare data is generated every day and we want to regularly update our predictive model to incorporate the latest trends.
 We will build a pipeline that periodically reads the new data and runs it through R to create a new and updated predictive model.
 We also create a batch scoring pipeline that uses the model created during the training and predicts the outcome (tip amount) over previously unseen data.

-The post emphasizes on how we can build a pipeline using Azure Data factory with Microsoft R over Apache Spark to schedule data processing jobs.
+This tutorial walk-through emphasizes on how we can build a pipeline using Azure Data factory with Microsoft R over Apache Spark to schedule data processing jobs.
 We want to give readers a usable example that can be modified for their datasets and use-cases.
 For the sake of simplicity, we have skipped tuning and validation of our machine learning model.

-By the end of this post we want readers to be confident in:
+By the end of this tutorial we want readers to be confident in:

 1. Utilizing Microsoft R and Spark cluster using Azure Data Factory (ADF) (with Azure Resource Templates)
 2. Setting up custom R jobs using the ADF